SazidulAlam47/iot-fan-light-control/README.md

 - Web application built with VoltBuilder.
 - Video demonstration of the project in action.

-## Recover Fan and Light State After Power Interruption

-This project includes a power state retention feature that ensures the fan and light settings remain unchanged after a power outage or load shedding event.
-This feature enhances user convenience by preserving your preferred device state.

-**How it works:**
-- **State Preservation**: Before a power cut, the system records the current state of the fan and light and saves it in the EEPROM of the ESP8266.
-- **Automatic Restoration**: When power is restored, the system automatically retrieves the saved settings from the EEPROM and restores the devices to their previous state.

-This intelligent use of EEPROM storage ensures that your preferred device settings are securely retained, even in the event of a power interruption.

 ## Project Components
 - NodeMCU ESP8266 (ESP-12E Module)
 - Relay Module